tldr-pages/tldr/pages/linux/kjv.md

 `kjv /{{Plagues}}`

-- Search all verses in a book that match a pattern:
+- Display all verses that match a pattern in a specific book:

 `kjv {{1Jn}}/{{antichrist}}`